izzeddin62/alu-shell/permissions/README.md

 The script removes all permission from owner and owner's group and give all permission to other users for the hello file.
 ### 9-John_Doe
 The script gives the owner all permission, only read and execute to the owner's group, and only write and execute permissions to other users for the hello file.
+### 10-mirror_permissions
+The script changes the hello file permission to mirror the olleh file permissions
+### 11-directories_permissions
+The script give execute permission to all the subdirectories in the current directory.